open-access-policies/health-tech/Engineering/Policies/eng-pol-001.md

 - Tool configuration shall be maintained to reflect current security standards and threat landscape

 **Vulnerability Management:**
-- All identified vulnerabilities shall be tracked and prioritized based on risk
+- All identified vulnerabilities shall be tracked and prioritized based on risk.
+- Remediation of vulnerabilities must adhere to the following timelines:
-- Critical vulnerabilities shall be remediated within **[Timeframe, e.g., 24 hours]**
+  - Critical vulnerabilities: within **[Timeframe, e.g., 7 days]**
-- High vulnerabilities shall be remediated within **[Timeframe, e.g., 7 days]**
+  - High vulnerabilities: within **[Timeframe, e.g., 30 days]**
-- Medium vulnerabilities shall be remediated within **[Timeframe, e.g., 30 days]**
+  - Medium vulnerabilities: within **[Timeframe, e.g., 90 days]**
+- Any vulnerability that cannot be remediated within the defined timeframe requires a formal risk acceptance document to be signed by the Information Owner and the Security Officer.
-- Vulnerability remediation shall be verified through re-testing
+- Vulnerability remediation shall be verified through re-testing.

 **3.4 Dynamic Testing and Security Assessment**